agillwiehl/Deconstructing-the-un-affordability-of-clean-cooking-fuels-evidence-from-a-randomized-trial-in-rur/README.md

-#The financial and gendered reality of clean fuel consumption: a randomized trial in rural Tanzania!
+#Deconstructing the (un)affordability of clean cooking fuels through a randomized trial in rural Tanzania